 Pictured: Dr. Lindsay Lombardo

-Anyone who's had a kidney stone — or witnessed a loved one in the throes of an attack — will tell you it's a pain that rivals that of natural childbirth.
+Anyone who's had a kidney stone — or witnessed a loved one in the throes of an attack — will tell you the pain rivals that of natural childbirth.
 Dr. Lindsay Lombardo, general urologist with SLUCare Physician Group, does not dispute it, and she should know, having trained at one of the biggest stone centers in the country, John H. Stroger Jr. Hospital of Cook County in Chicago.
 Lombardo now brings her expertise to SLUCare Physician Group and performs surgeries at SSM Health Saint Louis University Hospital and SSM Health St. Mary's Hospital, where she marshals everything available to treat common, rare and complex urological conditions.

 One of the first patients Lombardo operated on when she came to town in 2015 was 79-year-old Elva Marie Bennett.
 "Right away, I knew I was in excellent hands," Bennett says, adding that previous care in other health systems had not served her well.
 Bennett says her case required a particularly high level of expertise because she was born with a fused ‘horseshoe' kidney and also is a cancer survivor.
 "Because we are an academic facility, we can take complicated patients," Lombardo explains.
 "We have the resources and specialists available whenever they are needed."
 Over the last eight months, Bennett has had three separate procedures and all have been ‘wonderful.'
 "No pain, no problems at all," she reports.